icetan/tinci/README.md

 1. current job's exit code
 1. last job's exit code

-The `tinci` hook will be called on all completed jobs. `tinci-success` is only called on a job that exits with a zero and `tinci-fail` will only be called when a job exits with non-zero.
+The `tinci` and `tinci-<branch>` hooks will be called on all completed jobs.
+`tinci-success` is only called on a job that exits with a zero and `tinci-fail` will only be called when a job exits with non-zero.

+`<branch>` in `tinci-<branch>` will be replaced with the current short ref name of the current job.

+Example: `git push origin master:deploy` till trigger a tinci job on the `deploy` branch on `origin` and will look for and execute a hook script with the name `tinci-deploy`.

 These hooks are compatible with `post-receive`, in other words each script will be called with the same `stdin` value as the `post-receive` was.